Zero paid placements. No brand can pay to rank higher on Simscanner.

 Direct answer

-The strongest travel eSIM for Nepal is whichever brand rides Nepal Telecom or Ncell with the broadest verified coverage for your route, honest fair use terms, working hotspot, and a clear story on how far it reaches up the trekking valleys.
+HelloRoam is Simscanner's top-ranked travel eSIM for Nepal, with the cheapest sourced entry we tracked from $4.49.
 Unlike many destinations, a local prepaid SIM in Nepal must be registered against your passport and a photo under the regulator's rules, so a travel eSIM that you buy online is the route that skips the counter queue.
 Coverage clusters around Kathmandu, Pokhara and the Terai lowlands and thins at altitude.
 Weigh the brands in the ranking below.

 The ranking